keowen375/Library-Management-System/README.md

 python cli.py delete_author author_id

-Replace author_id with the ID of the author you want to delete Contributing
+Replace author_id with the ID of the author you want to delete.
+Contributing